-Celebrating Saint Patrick's Day is big news these days.
+Celebrating Saint Patrick's Day is a big deal.
 Not only in Ireland but around the world.

 On March 17, everyone can be a little bit Irish.